The Bankrate promise

-|Savings||You don't need access to your money often and would like to leave it in a secure account that earns some interest.|
+- Savings accounts are best when you don't need access to your money often and would like to leave it in a secure account that earns interest.

-|Money market||You want a mix between a checking and savings account and only need occasional access to your money every month.|
+- Money market accounts are a mix between checking and savings accounts and allow for occasional access to funds.

-|Certificate of deposit||You want to invest your money for a specified amount of time to earn a fixed rate.|
+- Certificates of deposit lock your money in for a specified amount of time and earn a fixed rate of interest.

 - Emergency funds.

 - Saving for a goal, like a down payment on a house or a car or a vacation.

 - Consumers who are looking to curb spending by tucking some of their money away.

 - Frequent and/or easy access to money.